-According to Section 25-8-514 of the Land Development Code, all development requires that water quality controls and onsite pollution prevention techniques be provided which result in no increases in respective average annual loading of the specified pollutants, according to the following typical situations.
+According to Section 25-8-514 of the Land Development Code, all development requires that water quality controls and onsite pollution prevention techniques be provided which result in no increases in respective average annual loading of the specified pollutants.
 Water quality controls must be added for 100% of the area of new development or redevelopment.
 Base impervious cover does not require treatment unless it is redeveloped.
-(Refer to section 1.6.9 ECM for design information.)
+Refer to section 1.6.9 ECM for design information.